bfrentz/sudokuSolver/README.md

 * Allow user to play interactively (in terminal)
 * Create a gui to play the game and show the solution more cleanly
 * Connect to some api to get starting sudoku boards
+* Allow user to input sudoku from file or clipboard